hanifalghifaari/.github/profile/README.md

   <i>A smarter way to track and reduce food’s carbon footprint.</i>
 </div>

-### Fun Fact Food
+### Fun Fact Food: Did You Know? 🌍
-Did you know?
-Our daily food choices play a significant role in contributing to carbon emissions.
-From production to transportation, every stage adds to the environmental impact.
-Our project enables users to gain insights into the carbon footprint of the foods they consume, promoting awareness and sustainable eating.
+Our daily food choices are powerful drivers of carbon emissions.
+From farm to table, each step leaves an impact.
+Our project sheds light on these hidden carbon costs, empowering users to make eco-friendlier choices.

   Purpose-driven :
-- Educate and empower individuals to make more informed, eco-friendly food choices.
+- Help users understand and decrease the environmental effects of their food choices.
-- Offer clear information on the carbon impact of various foods to guide sustainable consumption habits.
+- Offer accessible carbon footprint data for various foods, empowering eco-conscious eating habits.
-- introduce a feature for users to easily donate leftover food, helping reduce food waste and support those in need.
+- Enable users to easily share leftover food with those in need, cutting down on waste and fostering community support.

 <div align="center">
   <h3>Our Team</h3>